tonysyu/mpltools/doc/source/index.rst

    * - `API Reference <api/api.html>`_

        Documentation for the functions included in `mpltools`.
+(Currently the API doesn't build correctly on "readthedocs.org".
+Sorry for the 404 error.)

      - `License Info <license.html>`_